maarten-pennings/SevenSegment-over-Serial/manual/readme.md

 ## Control characters

 The below table gives an overview of all control characters, the "SSoS commands"; details are in the subsections below.

 Most subsections come with an example, the [source](examples/examples.py) is available in this repo.

+The right-most column shows the defaults for all settings (in hex).

  | HEX | DEC | NAME | KEY |C-ESC | ASCII description               | SSoS command                                         |default (hex)|
  |:---:|:---:|:----:|:---:|:----:|:--------------------------------|:-----------------------------------------------------|------------:|